Shruthinv/SingleChannelEEG-MDD/README.md

 ## Dataset

-The experiments were conducted using a publicly available resting-state EEG dataset.
-Please obtain the original EEG dataset from the source referenced in the manuscript and generate the required feature matrices following the methodology described in the paper.

 Each script expects one feature file for a single EEG channel (e.g., `Feat_C3_final.csv`) with the following columns:

 - Segment